John Laurence Lambert: Education career

 From 1994 to 2010, after leaving the Department of Education, Lambert took up a role with the Sydney Anglican Schools Corporation as schools development officer, leading the site selection, establishment and early years of school growth for a network of low fee, Christian schools in the west and south of Sydney and New South Wales south coast.
 A task that subsequently established nine new schools, commencing with Penrith Anglican College.
 His role also assisted in the transition of three other independent schools into the Anglican Schools Corporation, and the planning of several new schools that did not subsequently proceed.

 Personal life

 Lambert married Janice Stephens in 1958 and lived in Warrimoo in the Blue Mountains.
 Together they had three children.
 Janice died in 2011.
 Lambert subsequently married Jennifer Wearn in 2012.

 Throughout his life Lambert was a committed Christian, for many years involved in the Anglican Church at Springwood where he served as lay preacher, warden and parish councillor.
 Lambert was also a prolific writer of hymns, with 76 of them printed in a compilation, Hymns for the Twenty First Century, prepared after his death by his local church.

 Death

-Lambert died at home in Warrimoo on 2 December 2014. following a battle with lung cancer.
+Lambert died at home in Warrimoo on 2 December 2014. suffering from lung cancer.